-Spring.
+Fall.
 3 credits.
-Not offered 1991-92.
-R 9-11:30.
+Not offered 1993-94.

+TBA.
 S. Robertson.

 Development in infancy will be examined through a critical review of key research and theory in selected aspects of neurobehavior, perception, cognition, language, emotion, and social relationships.
-Theoretical issues to be considered include the role of experience in early development, sensitive periods. continuity and discontinuity in development, and the functional significance of early behavior.
+Theoretical issues to be considered include the role of experience in early development, sensitive periods, continuity and discontinuity in development, and the functional significance of early behavior.
 Some of the conditions that put infants at risk for poor development will also be considered, such as premature birth, perinatal medical complications, and exposure to environmental toxins.
 The course will combine perspectives from developmental psychology and psychobiology.]

-[HDFS 641 Early-Childhood Education Fall.
+[HDFS 641 Early-Childhood Development and Education

+Fall.
 3 credits.
-Not offered 1991-92.
+Not offered 1993-94.

-W 1:25-4:00.
+TBA.
 M. Potts.

 Survey of major issues in the theoretical and research literature of early-childhood education.]

-[HDFS 650 Contemporary Family Theory and Research
+HDF\$ 650 Contemporary Family Theory and Research

-Fall.
-3 credits.
-Not offered 1991-92.
-T 9:30-12.
+T 10:10-12:35.
 E. Wethington.

-Sociological and psychological theories and research in the area of the family are examined with reference to the relationship between the family and society, the processes of socialization and social control, the reproduction of gender and social class, and the development of deviance.]
+Sociological and social psychological theories and research in the area of the family are examined with reference to the relationship between the family and society, the processes of socialization and social control, the reproduction of gender and social class, and social group rates of deviance and psychological disorder

 HDFS 660 Personality and Socialization Spring.
 3 credits.
-Will be taught in conjunction with HDFS 361.

 Hours to be arranged.
-J. Condry.
+J. Condry and C. Hazan.

 Major issues in personality development and socialization, with special emphasis on theoretical models and empirical issues.